standard-for-public-code/standard-for-public-code/CONTRIBUTING.md

 In fact, feel free to open a pull request to add your name to the [`AUTHORS`](AUTHORS.md) file and get eternal attribution.

+## Languages and translations

+The authoritative language of the Standard for Public Code is English.

-## Translations in other languages
+Versions in other languages are provided by the community as best-effort.
+These courtesy translations may not be up to date with the English version, as missing translations do not block releases.

-While the Standard does not have any official translations, you can help maintain existing and add new [community translations of the Standard](https://github.com/publiccodenet/community-translations-standard).
+We invite you to help maintain existing and add new [community translations of the Standard](https://github.com/publiccodenet/community-translations-standard).

 ## Releases